History of Yoga

 This period belongs to very recent times.
 Modern yoga generally consists of practicing postures or Asanas, Vinyasas, Pranayama, and Meditation.
 As you must have observed, the physical aspect of yoga was never a central focus in any period.
 However, in the Modern period, these practices are the core of modern yoga.
 Ashtanga Vinyasa Yoga and Iyengar Yoga created by Pattabhi Jois and B.K.S.
 Iyengar respectively under Modern Yoga.
 There are near one thousand yoga asanas exercised in Modern yoga.

 Yoga has a glorious history.
 Its approach and ways have changed over the years.
-It is all the process an uphill struggle in the past that gives yoga the widespread recognition it deserves and gets today.
+Moreover, it is all the process an uphill struggle in the past that gives yoga the widespread recognition it deserves and gets today.
 So keep learning and keep practicing yoga.

 Previous blog post: Should I Take a Yoga Teacher Training Course to Deepen My Practice?